161chihuahuas/kadence/tutorials/protocol.md

 ### 1    Introduction

-This specification documents the Kadence protocol in its entirety for the purpose of enabling its implementation in other languages.
-Described here, is the protocol base - the minimum specification for compatibility with Kadence.
+This specification documents the Dusk protocol in its entirety for the purpose of enabling its implementation in other languages.
+Described here, is the protocol base - the minimum specification for compatibility with Dusk.
 Additional optional extensions to this work may be defined in a future specification.

 ### 2    Identities

-Every node (host computer speaking the Kadence protocol) on the network possesses a unique cryptographic identity.
+Every node (host computer speaking the Dusk protocol) on the network possesses a unique cryptographic identity.
 This identity is used to derive a special 160 bit identifier for the purpose of organizaing the overlay structure and routing messages _(3.1: Kademlia)_.
 In order for a node to join the network it